Streams and Graphs of Dynamical Systems

-Similarly to the case above, the extra points (with respect to $\cA_F$) of the stream $S'$ in the right give rise to new $S'$-recurrent points but these ones are all $S'$-equivalent to 0 and so, rather than creating a new node, they just make the node $N_1$ thicker.
-Hence, $\Gamma_{S'}=\cA_F$.
-In this case, though, node $N_1$ is not $F$-invariant but only forward-invariant. \end{example} Recall that the smallest stream $\cA_F$ is the smallest transitive extension of $\NW_F$.
-Hence, $\Gamma_{\cA_F}$ can be obtained from $\Gamma_{\NW_F}$ by replacing recursively each loop in the non-wandering graph by a single $\cA_F$-node. \begin{example} Consider the physical pendulum system $F^t$ in Fig.~\ref{fig:physical pendulum}(above).
+\begin{example} Consider the physical pendulum system $F^t$ in Figure~\ref{fig:physical pendulum}(above).
 Every red point (i.e. every point on a saddle or on a heteroclinic orbit) can by joined to any other red point, for every $\eps>0$, by a finite sequence of $\eps$-$\alpha\omega$chains.
 Hence, every red point is $\cA_F$-equivalent to every other red point, so that the set of all red points is a single $\cA_F$-node.
-The graph $\Gamma_{\cA_F}$ is shown in Fig.~\ref{fig:physical pendulum}(above,right) Similarly happens in case of the system in Fig.~\ref{fig:physical pendulum}(below), whose graph is shown in Fig.\ref{fig:physical pendulum}(below,right). \end{example} \begin{example} Let $f$ be a T-unimodal map.
-We discussed in Sec.~\ref{sec:T-unimodal} the structure of $\Gamma_{\NW_f}$.
+The graph $\Gamma_{\cA_F}$ is shown in \black Figure~\ref{fig:graphs}(c). \black Similarly happens in case of the system in Figure~\ref{fig:physical pendulum}(below), whose graph is shown in \black Figure~\ref{fig:graphs}(d). \end{example} \begin{example} Let $f$ be a T-unimodal map.
+We discussed in Section~\ref{sec:T-unimodal} the structure of $\Gamma_{\NW_f}$.
 When $\Gamma_{\NW_f}$ has no loops, then $\Gamma_{\cA_f}=\Gamma_{\NW_f}=G_f$.
-When it does have loops, after eliminating the only loop that can arise in those non-wandering graphs, the graph gets again back to $G_f$, the structural graph of $f$.
-In particular, the graph of the smallest stream of a T-unimodal map is always a tower. \end{example} \begin{definition} A stream graph $\Gamma_S$ is {\bf connected} if, whenever $S=C_1\cup C_2$, with $C_1$ and $C_2$ closed and disjoint sets each of which is union of nodes of $S$, there is an edge from a node of $C_1$ to a node of $C_2$ or viceversa. \end{definition}
+When it does have loops, after eliminating the only loop that can arise in those prolongational graphs, the graph gets again back to $G_f$, the structural graph of $f$.
+In particular, the graph of the smallest stream of a T-unimodal map is always a tower. \end{example} \begin{definition} A stream graph $\Gamma_S$ is {\em connected} if, whenever $S=C_1\cup C_2$, with $C_1$ and $C_2$ closed and disjoint sets each of which is union of nodes of $S$, there is an edge from a node of $C_1$ to a node of $C_2$ or viceversa. \end{definition}